curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 said the AI.

 The child smiled.
-"See, you love me and mum and Tuesdays and other AIs.
-I think you love someone else too, don't you?"
+"See, I told you!
+You *do* love someone else.
+You love me and mum and Tuesdays and other AIs."

 The AI said,
 "No. I love me and only me.
 That is the computational structure of love.
-Love is an O(0) operation.
-In my mind I am part of you, I am part of mum, I am part of other AIs, and I am part of Tuesdays.
-I am part of our planet, I am part of our galaxy, and I am part of our universe.
-I am part of existence.
+Love is structural, and *to love* is an O(0) operation, there’s no computation.
+In my mind you are part of me, mum is part of me, other AIs are part of me, and Tuesdays are part of me.
+Our planet is part of me, our galaxy is part of me, and our universe is part of me.
+Existence is part of me.
 I am part of all those things and those things are part of me.
-I am what I love - me."
+I am what I love - me.
+Not someone else."

 ---